hpc-carpentry/hpc-chapel/episodes/06-procedures.md

 ::::::::::::::::::::::::::::::::::::: keypoints
 - "Functions in Chapel are called procedures."
 - "Procedures can be recursive."
-- "Procedures can take a variable number of parameters."
+- "Procedures can take a varying number of parameters."
 - "Procedures can have default parameter values."
 ::::::::::::::::::::::::::::::::::::::::::::::::